Venafi/venafips/docs/functions/New-VcWebhook.md

 ### -EventType
 One or more event types to trigger on.
-You can retrieve a list of possible values from the Event Log and filtering on Event Type.
+This property has tab completion to provide you with a list of values

 ```yaml
 Type: String[]